Node.js CV template TypeScript backend focus Express / NestJS

 Why this Node.js Developer CV example works

-Standard headings, concise bullets, and a clean structure keep the detail readable for both recruiters and applicant tracking systems.
+Clear headings, short bullets, and focused skills keep the technical detail readable for recruiters and engineering managers alike.

 Writing breakdown